 With rebootless updates, you can:

-Linux distributions require a reboot about once a month to stay up to date with important kernel security updates.
-Oracle Ksplice Uptrack allows you to apply the same updates published by your Linux vendor, without rebooting.
+Linux distributions require a reboot about once a month to stay up to date with important kernel and user-space security updates.
+Oracle Ksplice allows you to apply the same updates, without rebooting that would normally require an update with your package manager and a reboot.

-Not all kernel patches are created equal.
+Not all patches are created equal.
 Ksplice patches run-time security vulnerabilities and stability bugs.
-Whether it's the latest CVE targeting the network stack or a kernel panic caused by a poorly written driver, Ksplice will quickly provide protection to your system, without rebooting.
+Whether it's the latest CVE targeting the network stack, an overflow in the DNS resolver, or a kernel panic caused by a poorly written driver, Ksplice will quickly provide protection to your system, without rebooting or restarting applications.

 (Legacy customers can see the complete list of supported kernels on the Legacy Customers page.)